wp-plugins/wp-pubmed-reflist/readme.txt

 TODO:
 * input validation for the admin page
 * jquery datatables for settings view
+= 0.9 =
-= 0.8 =
+* Fix bug to allow more than 20 references to be retrieved = 0.8 =
 * Fixed markdown in readme
 * add _TitleL formatting tag for Title with link